Responding to the Coronavirus (COVID-19) Pandemic

 In this time of transition, we have been inspired by the hard work of our staff, contracted agencies and community partners to fill in the gaps and find new and creative ways to continue services to older adults.

 The Department on Aging has modified our Senior Dining Program to provide curbside meals at many of our Senior Dining locations.
+While curbisde meals continue to run normally, there will be some changes to the weekend meals and meal delivery - see complete details.

 The five county-owned senior centers are currently closed due to safety concerns.
 They are however offering a rich lineup of virtual programming through Serving Older Adults of Southeast Wisconsin.
 Click here for a complete update on the County’s plan to re-open the five county-owned senior centers and the reasoning behind these decisions.